elmtree-askmo/cloudcannon-app/content/plans.md

       At QuickTakes, we are committed to keeping cutting-edge technology in education accessible to all, which is why we will always offer a free version of the service to our users.
-We have multiple subscription options for your convenience whether you rely on QuickTakes everyday or less often.
+We have multiple subscription options available in 3 and 6 month increments whether you rely on QuickTakes everyday or less often.
+To purchase sign into QuickTakes (on the web or via the mobile apps) and go to the Store tab.
   - _bookshop_name: plans/pricing
     title: Plans Section
     items: